marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 ##### Conclusion

 Migrating a **Synapse Dedicated SQL Pool** to **Microsoft Fabric Data Warehouse**  aligns with the evolution toward a unified, SaaS-oriented analytics platform.
-With the **Fabric Migration Assistant**, Microsoft offers a "semi-automated" process to transfer metadata, T-SQL objects, and data, while integrating AI-powered support via **Copilot** to resolve syntax or compatibility issues.
+With the Fabric this Datawarehouse migration Assistant, Microsoft offers a "semi-automated" process to transfer metadata, T-SQL objects, and data, while integrating AI-powered support via **Copilot** to resolve syntax or compatibility issues.

 However, this migration is not trivial even with the assistance of Copilot,.
 It requires:
 - A **preliminary dependency analysis** (unsupported objects, specific T-SQL functions, security),